teeso/spotfinder/README.md

 Then, we use the sensor to collect data periodically.
 We use object to detection algorithm on-device to make the solution Private by Design.
 We don't need to host images in our server, we count the number of cars and send data to the server.

-## Server
+## The system's components

-The system is hosted on a server.
-The system consists of three components:
+The system consists of three main components:

 1. Data collection component